PS for .NET devs part 3: List Targets in your MSBuild file

 automation for the project.
 A while back I found myself struggling to

-remember the name of a specific build Target
+remember the name of a specific build Target that I don’t use

 very often.
 Since such a large XML file is not as readable as one